How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 2

-To connect your USB to your Kali VM, click VM / Removable Devices / Name of your USB / Connect from the tool menu.
+To connect your USB to your virtual machine, click on VM, then select Removable Devices.
+At this point, choose the name of your USB and click Connect from the tool menu.

 Installing Flash Memory in Virtual Machine